hkalife/first-fps/README.md

 # first-fps
-Creation of a FPS using Unity and C#.
+Proof of concept of a FPS (First Person Shooter) game using Unity and C#.